E. H. Visiak: Life

 He was born in Ealing, London, the son of Edward Joseph Physick, who married in 1877 Maude Searcy, daughter of John Searcy.
 His grandfather Edward James Physick (1829–1906) was a sculptor, and secretary of the Congregationalist Paddington Chapel; the sculpture business was taken over on his death by Edward Joseph and another of the sons.
 William Henry Helm, writer and critic, who married in 1881 Ada Emmeline Physick, the youngest daughter, was his maternal uncle.

 Physick went to Hitchin Grammar School (now Hitchin Boys School), and also had some private tutoring.
 He became a clerk with the Indo-European Telegraph Company, working in London's Mincing Lane and also for a period in Manchester.

-During World War I the poetry he wrote, as Visiak, in opposition to it, cost him his job.
+During World War I Physick wrote poetry under the Visiak name, and the anti-war message of his poetry eventually cost him his job.
 When conscription was introduced, he became a conscientious objector.
 He spent some time as an agricultural labourer, and then taught in a preparatory school.
 He published a poem in 1917 in The Ploughshare, the journal of the Socialist Quaker Society, edited by William Loftus Hare, and Hubert W. Peet, another conscientious objector.

 Visiak's father died in 1921, and he then lived with and cared for his mother.
 In 1923 he was running a boys' preparatory school, Ascham House, in Brondesbury, with A. J. Welch.
 They moved to Hove in World War II; she died in 1952 at age 98.

-Around 1967, when Colin Wilson wrote to him about Voyage to Arcturus, Visiak was in a nursing home.
+Around 1967, when Colin Wilson wrote to him about Voyage to Arcturus, Visiak was living in a nursing home.
 The summer 1967 issue of the Aylesford Review was a "Homage to E. H. Visiak".
 Contributors included the poet Kenneth Hopkins (1914–1988) and Wilson.
 At the end of his life, in 1971, Visiak published a poem in the ADAM International Review edited by Miron Grindea.